garronej/ts-ci/README.md

 And that's all there is to it!

-> 🗣️ Since a recent GitHub update you need to manually allow GitHub Action to push on your repo.
-> Fo this reason the initial setup will fail.
-> You need to enabled permission and re-run failed job: [see video](https://user-images.githubusercontent.com/6702424/213480604-0aac0ea7-487f-491d-94ae-df245b2c7ee8.mov)

 Key features:

 - Unlike traditional CLI tools, `ts-ci` utilizes automation within Github Actions.
 Simply update your `package.json` version number and push.
 Your new version is automatically published on NPM.